pwittchen/interview-questions/java-developer.md

 - Does `LocalDateTime` have information about time zone?
 If not, then how to define time zone?
 - What are differences between `Array` and `ArrayList`?
 - When should we use `LinkedList` and when `ArrayList`?
+- How to change a value of the final class with immutable attributes?

 **Spring**
 - What bean scopes do we have?